GranDen-Corp/GeoInfoTool/README.md

 # GeoInfoTool

-Geoinformation tool based on ProjNET4GeoAPI
+Geoinformation tool based on ProjNET4GeoAPI, which can help you easily convert to and from WGS84 with Cartesian coordinate system.